matthew-ia/cayo/README.md

   // or, use a different node that exists on the page
   // ...whatever you want!

-  // finally, return whatever node you want to use as the target }
+  // finally, return the node you want to use as the target }
 ```